mr1upmachine/rusty-bot/README.md

 - `TOKEN=` The bot secret token from your Discord Developer Portal
 - `KEYFILE=` The name (with .json extension) of your GCP service account key file.
 - `PROJECTID=` The ID of your GCP project
+- `TURNIPROFITDB=` The URL of the Turniprofit Firebase DB.
+Ask Adam for link
+- `TURNIPROFITURL=` The URL of the turniprofit Firebase functions.
+Ask Adam for link